Urban renewal in Sydney: Central Precinct

 The Central Precinct represents over 24 hectares of government-owned land that is proposed to be revitalised along the railway corridor between Central station and Cleveland Street.
 A mixed-use urban precinct consisting of offices, parks and shops with the potential of residential apartments is envisioned and planned to be built over existing railyards, attracting technology companies and start-ups.
 The precinct aims to create 25,000 jobs, foster innovation and increase educational opportunities.
 Tech giant Atlassian is set to anchor a 35-storey office tower as part of the precinct.
 In 2018, work started on the redevelopment of Central Station which include the construction of new underground metro platforms, a new underground concourse (Central Walk) and accessibility improvements.
 The renewal of the station is expected to complete in 2022.

 The Bays Precinct

 The Bays Precinct will be one of Sydney's most significant urban renewal projects with almost 100 hectares of land to be redeveloped between White Bay Power Station, Blackwattle Bay and Rozelle Yard over the next 20 to 30 years.
 The Precinct is the largest urban transformation project since the 2000 Sydney Olympics with its 95-hectares of waterways and 5.5 kilometre waterfront.
 UrbanGrowth NSW released its transformation plan in 2015, outlining the strategic direction of the project.
 Masterplans for the precinct are being developed with community consultations anticipated in 2020.
 The Bays Precinct will be home to the new Sydney Fish Market, a new metro station as well as a mix of commercial, cultural and residential uses.

+Action groups

+There are a number of Resident Action Groups, or advocacy groups, who seek to influence urban renewal in Sydney.
+Many formed during or around the Green Bans movement.

+Before 1988, most permanent urban action groups were in northern Sydney.
+Resident Action Groups were formed in the Western Sydney suburbs of Penrith, Blacktown, Blue Mountains and Fairfield between 1988 and 1991.

+By mid-1991 there were a number of 'Urban Development' focused resident action groups in Sydney.
+There were 43 in inner Sydney, 36 in middle Sydney, and 19 in outer Sydney.
+'Traffic Concerns', 'Environmental' and 'Heritage' were other concerns of these groups.

+The Sydney Alliance is a group of community leaders which challenges policymakers on housing alongside environmental issues.
+In 2011, Amanda Tattersall and Kurt Iveson met through involvement in launching the "people power project".